jbirnick/jbirnick.github.io/content/_index.md

 Hi, I'm Johann.
 I'm interested in mathematics and computer science.
 More concretely, here is a list with some of my interests, roughly ordered by their usefulness in the real world / industry (which is also roughly the order in which I became interested in them):

-- arithmetic geometry and its applications to cryptography (& coding theory)
+- arithmetic geometry and its applications to cryptography and coding theory
   * algebraic and elliptic curves
   * $p$-adics, and analogs for (complex-)analytic notions over them
   * some algebraic geometry, like Galois Theory of schemes yielding a relation between Galois groups and fundamental groups